Applying to Rosedale:

 See if we’d be a good fit for you during our one of our Discover Rosedale weekends!

-Held twice a year—once in spring, once in fall—these free, three-day events let prospective students attend classes, worship in chapel, get a feel for life at Rosedale, meet faculty, and participate in special events.
+Held twice a year—once in spring, once in fall—these free, two-day events let prospective students attend classes, worship in chapel, get a feel for life at Rosedale, meet faculty, and participate in special events.
 Students can also schedule meetings with academic and financial aid advisors to get all their questions answered in person.

 Space is limited, so sign up now!